 Yes, the reply tweet with my Amazon receipts is mostly a joke.
 Even so…

 Let’s go through a timeline of events from January to early March.
-I bet I can convince you that you don’t need a PhD in STEM like me to see that state and local government leaders should have seen this coming, with or without Trump’s actions.
+I bet I can convince you that you don’t need to be a very unstable genius like me to see that state and local government leaders should have seen this coming, with or without Trump’s actions.

 Note that all information laid out below, to the best of my knowledge, was publicly available to everyone on the date provided, not retrieved from a secret government database months later.Oh, except the irrelevant and stupid personal references.